The Neo-Classical Age

 13. John Dryden as a Central Figure

-John Dryden dominated the early years of this age.
-Therefore, he influenced poetry, criticism, and drama significantly.
-Moreover, he established heroic couplets as a poetic standard.
-Consequently, his works shaped literary taste and critical principles.
-Furthermore, his plays emphasized realism and moral lessons.
-In addition, his essays laid foundations for English criticism.
-Hence, Dryden defined the spirit of rational artistry.
-Thus, this age looked to him as a cultural authority.
-Similarly, his translations connected classical works with English readers.
-Moreover, Dryden balanced wit with seriousness in his satire.
-Therefore, his career unified literary theory with practice.
-Indeed, this age honored him as a model writer.
-Finally, his influence extended into later generations.
-Clearly, Dryden combined discipline with creativity.
-Consequently, his works symbolized the triumph of reason.
-Truly, Dryden’s role remains essential in the Neo-Classical tradition.
+John Dryden dominated the early years of this age in a truly defining way.
+Therefore, he influenced poetry, criticism, and drama significantly across the entire literary landscape.
+Moreover, he established heroic couplets as a poetic standard that dominated for decades.
+Consequently, his works shaped literary taste and the fundamental critical principles of his time.
+Furthermore, his plays emphasized realism and moral lessons for a growing theater audience.
+In addition, his essays laid the very foundations for modern English literary criticism.
+Hence, Dryden defined the spirit of rational artistry through his clear and disciplined prose.
+Thus, this age looked to him as a central cultural authority and a guide.
+Similarly, his translations connected classical works with English readers in a way that felt fresh.

 14. Alexander Pope and Poetic Perfection